How to Choose the Best Routing Decision Between Intermodal and Truckload

 Truckload transportation can generally transport more weight per load because with intermodal, the chassis total weight is increased with the container on the rail sled.
 Also, there are a wide variety of different types of truckload hauls, such as flatbed, refrigerated, partials, over-dimensional/heavy-haul, and expedited.
 These give the shipper different options for their goods to be delivered to the final destination.

 Of course, it depends on the situation, but there are some good guidelines shippers should keep in mind.
 When you have a high volume of shipments in a given lane, a distance of over 500 miles, and a relaxed timeline, it’s likely intermodal will be your best option.
 When you have time-sensitive shipments, have less flexibility with the schedule, or have fragile products, truckload transportation will probably be a better choice.
 The great news is that Echo has extensive carrier networks for both intermodal and truckload with high levels of service, support, and tracking no matter which you choose.
+How to choose between intermodal and truckload?
 Work with your account representative at Echo to see which mode is right for your freight.
 The important thing is to carefully consider both options and not simply choose a mode because that’s how it’s always been done.